FlorinAndrei/nsphere/README.md

 The current version of the notebook uses vector operations via Numpy.
 This is **much** faster than iterative loops.
 It allows raising the precision (using more dots) without the execution time becoming too huge.

 It does use a lot of memory, however.
-This is why we're forcing garbage collection at the end of each loop.
+This is why we're forcing garbage collection in a bunch of places.
 This ought to keep memory usage reasonable.
 With the current settings it should work on a system with 16 GB of RAM (that's my development machine).

 ### Multiprocessing